vncgrvs/aws-sancheck/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a Python CLI to prepare the scan for the [LeanIX Cloud Intelligence offering](https://dev.leanix.net/docs/cloud-intelligence).
+This is a Python CLI to prepare the scan for [LeanIX Cloud Intelligence](https://dev.leanix.net/docs/cloud-intelligence).
 The CLI allows to check a given IAM role against all requirements and if successfull already populates the minimum-viable scan config in the scan config in the settings.

 ### Built With